ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 4]

-README                       xml2rfc v1.15                 November 2002
+README                       xml2rfc v1.16                 February 2003

 4. Next steps

    Read the 2629bis [3] document.
 In particular, Section 3 has some good information.

 4.1 Processing Instructions

    A *processing instruction* is a directive to an XML application.
 If you want to give directives to 'xml2rfc', the processing instructions (PIs) look like this: